-Snack bar selling homemade ice-cream, built underneath a post war housing slab in South Rotterdam
+Snack bar selling homemade ice-cream underneath a post war housing slab, Rotterdam

 Seppel was a renowned institute in the post-war Rotterdam Zuidwijk district.
 The owner sold fries and meat rolls, but his pride was his homemade ice-cream.
 His business had to move, due to an urban renewal operation.
 Seppel was compensated with a new building, constructed underneath an existing slab of flat dwellings, at the site of the petrol station belonging to a former DAF car showroom.